-The following window will open, and you are asked to select your random sample settings:
+The following window will open, and you'll be asked to select your random sample settings.

-Firstly, enter your new address book's name, then select the folder in which you'd like to place the new address book, and lastly choose what percentage of the contacts you would like to take as a sample.
-This can be done either by using the slider or by entering the figure into the numerical field.
+Firstly, enter your new address book's name, then select the folder in which you'd like to place the new address book, and lastly choose what percentage of the contacts you'd like to take as a sample.
+This can be done by either using the slider or by entering the figure into the numerical field.

 In the example above, 20% has been selected.
 If the target address book has a total of 500 contacts in it, for example, then the new address book will contain a random sample of 100 contacts.

 Click OK to generate the new random sample address book.
-After its generation, you will find it available and ready to use in the folder location you chose.
+After its generation, you'll find it available and ready to use in your chosen folder location.

 Use the functionality to create your control group from an address book or segment.
 It means that when you run some split tests or a series of triggered campaigns, you can then separate your control group so they don't receive them.
 This way, when the testing is complete, you can compare engagement, ROI, sharing, etc., between your control group and your tested group.
 If all goes well, your test group will show the better results and you'll know for sure that your tests have added real value.